 SENIOR DRIVING PRIVILEGES - Senior driving and parking is a privilege governed by school policy.
 Approval will be based on: an approved internship, student grades, attendance history (lateness and absences), and valid MVC (license, insurance, and registration) documentation.
-Both the student and parent/guardian are required to complete and sign this form which is available only on-line.
+Both the student and parent/guardian are required to complete and sign a form available in the main office.